-Regulation: Comment: 8(1)(2) Durability, workmanship and fitness of materials The system can contribute to a construction satisfying this Regulation.
+Front Regulation: Comment: 8(1)(2) Durability, workmanship and fitness of materials The systems can contribute to a construction satisfying this Regulation.
 See sections 13.1, 13.2, 14.1 and 14.3 and the Installation part of this Certificate.
-Regulation: Standard: Comment: 9 1.1(a)(b) Building standards applicable to construction Structure The system will have sufficient strength and stiffness to sustain design loads with reference to clause 1.1.2 (1)(2) .
+Regulation: Standard: Comment: 9 1.1(a)(b) Building standards applicable to construction Structure The systems will have sufficient strength and stiffness to sustain design loads with reference to clause 1.1.2 (1)(2) .
 See sections 7.1 and 7.2 of this Certificate.
-Standard: Comment: 2.5 Internal linings The diffuser can be classified as Tp(b) semi-rigid material and can be used in accordance with the area and separation distances required by clauses $2.5.6^{(1)(2)}$ and $2.5.7^{(1)(2)}$.
+Standard: Comment: 2.5 Internal linings The diffuser can be classified as Tp(b) semi-rigid material and can be used in accordance with the area and separation distances required by clauses 2.5.6 (1)(2) and 2.5.7 (1)(2) .
 See section 9.1 of this Certificate.
-Standard: Comment: 2.8 Spread from neighbouring buildings The external dome is classified as having 'low vulnerability' and is unrestricted by this Standard with reference to clause $2.8.1^{(1)(2)}$.
+Standard: Comment: 2.8 Spread from neighbouring buildings The external dome is classified as 'low vulnerability' and is unrestricted by this Standard with reference to clause $2.8.1^{(1)(2)}$ .
 See section 9 of this Certificate.
-Standard: Comment: 3.10 Precipitation The system provides adequate resistance to the ingress of precipitation, with reference to clause $3.10.1^{(1)(2)}$.
+Standard: Comment: 3.10 Precipitation The systems provide adequate resistance to the ingress of precipitation, with reference to clause 3.10.1 (1)(2) .
 See section 8 of this Certificate.
-Standard: Comment: 3.15 Condensation The risk of surface condensation on the system will depend on the humidity class of the building, with reference to clauses 3.15.1 (1) and 3.15.4 (1) .
+Standard: Comment: 3.15 Condensation The risk of surface condensation on the systems will depend on the humidity class of the building, with reference to clauses $3.15.1^{(1)}$ and $3.15.4^{(1)}$ .
 See sections 11.1, 11.2 and 11.4 of this Certificate.
-Standard: Comment: 3.16 Natural lighting The system can contribute to providing natural light to a building, with reference to clauses 3.16.1 (1) and 3.16.3 (1) .
+Standard: Comment: 3.16 Natural lighting The systems can contribute to providing natural light to a building, with reference to clauses 3.16.1 (1) and 3.16.3 (1) .
 See sections 6.1 and 6.2 of this Certificate.
 Standard: Comment: 4.8(c) Danger from accidents The provisions described in clause 4.8.3 (1)(2) of this Standard regarding the safe cleaning of the skylights, must be taken into account.
 See sections 12.1 and 12.2 of this Certificate.
-Standard: Standard: Comment: 6.1(b) 6.2 Carbon dioxide emissions Building insulation envelope The system can contribute to satisfying these Standards when appropriate compensatory measures are taken.
+Standard: Comment: 6.1(b) Carbon dioxide emissions The systems can contribute to satisfying this Standard when appropriate compensatory fabric/services measures are taken.
 See section 10 of this Certificate.
-Standard: Comment: 7.1(a)(b) Statement of sustainability The system can contribute to satisfying the relevant requirements of Regulation 9, Standards 1 to 6, and therefore will contribute to a construction meeting a bronze level of sustainability as defined in this Standard when appropriate compensatory fabric/services measures are taken.
-Regulation: Comment: 12 Building standards applicable to conversions All comments given for this system under Regulation 9, Standards 1 to 6, also apply to this Regulation, with reference to clause 0.12.1 (1)(2) and Schedule 6 (1)(2) .
+Standard: Comment: 6.2 Building insulation envelope The systems can contribute to satisfying this Standard when appropriate compensatory fabric measures are taken.
+See section 10 of this Certificate.
+Standard: Comment: 7.1(a)(b) Statement of sustainability The systems can contribute to satisfying the relevant requirements of Regulation 9, Standards 1 to 6, and therefore will contribute to a construction meeting a bronze level of sustainability as defined in this Standard when appropriate compensatory fabric/services measures are taken.
+Regulation: Comment: 12 Building standards applicable to conversions All comments given for these systems under Regulation 9, Standards 1 to 6, also apply to this Regulation, with reference to clause $0.12.1^{(1)(2)}$ and Schedule $6^{(1)(2)}$ .
 (1) Technical Handbook (Domestic).
 (2) Technical Handbook (Non-Domestic).